Seneca-SCPA/Applied-Problem-Solving/docs/logic-selection.md

 ## Overview

 Computers programs are not very useful without the ability to adjust to changing conditions.
-For programs to react and change logical direction there needs to be a mechanism to allow changes to when specific logic should be executed and also when not to execute certain logic.
+A mechanism is therefore needed to enable programs the ability to evaluate when to change logical direction which can include executing specific logic and/or to avoid specific logic.

 The concept of **Selection** is what provides programs the ability to apply logical decisions which can alter the execution sequence.
-There are several variations of selection (especially when coding it in a computer language), however the main three logical flows will be examined here.
+There are several variations of selection (especially when coding it in a specific computer language), however the main three logical flows will be examined here.

 ## Optional Selection